Trump's weeks of bluster on North Korea - CNN Video

 Trump's weeks of bluster on North Korea

 President Trump has repeatedly used very blunt language when discussing the ongoing standoff with North Korea.
-Even his aides have gotten into the act.

 Source: CNN